Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/general-navigation.md

 Content access of an application should not depend on the screen orientation (portrait and landscape).

 **To be verified&nbsp;:**
-- The use of standard graphic components that support both modes (fragments...), or define a specific `design` for each orientation.
+- The use of standard graphic components that support both modes (fragments...), or define a specific design for each orientation.
-- The application is not locked in one mode (portrait or landscape).
+- The application is not locked in one orientation (portrait or landscape).

 **Valid example&nbsp;:**

-The application can still be used in both portrait and landscape mode.
+The application can be used in both portrait and landscape mode.
 <img src="../../../images/portrait.jpg" alt="example of a valid screen in portrait mode" width="300" height="530">
 <br/><br/>
 <img src="../../../images/paysage.jpg" alt="example of a valid screen in landscape mode" width="300" height="170">